l0w3/datathon2022-alex-gerard-laia-joan/README.md

   <summary>
     Qualcomm
   </summary>
-  👉 After a really extense talk about Qualcomm's operations and fields of research, the presented problem.
+  👉 After a really extense talk about Qualcomm's operations and fields of research, the presented problem. <br />

   The problem was related to pin connection management and routes 🛤️.
 They explained how processors worked and how routes affed the consumption of the processors.
 The optimization of those routes adding a bus of signals instead of only one signal would make the trick, but we should know how to connect them in the most efficient way.